asr/pdfname/README.md

 Just run `pdfname` on your PDF file.

-How is the file name chosen?
+How is the FileName Chosen?
 ---------------------------

 Given the author, year of creation and title information extracted